-Each agency of the Federal Government can develop its own supplement to the FAR.
+Other Federal Government agencies develop their own supplement to the FAR.
 These supplements are intended to layer on top of the FAR and provide additional guidance and restrictions to contracts with those specific agencies.
-The FAR precludes agency acquisition regulations that unnecessarily repeat, paraphrase, or otherwise restate the FAR, limits agency acquisition regulations to those necessary to implement FAR policies and procedures within an agency, and provides for coordination, simplicity, and uniformity in the Federal acquisition process.
-It also provides for agency and public participation in developing the FAR and agency acquisition regulation.
 Below is a list of several of the agencies with supplements:

 - Department of Defense Federal Acquisition Regulation Supplement (DFARS)

 - Department of Health and Human Services Acquisition Regulation (HHSAR)

 - Department of Homeland Security Acquisition Regulation (HSAR)

 - National Aeronautics and Space Administration Federal Acquisition Regulations Supplement (NFS)

 - Our team of experts possess unsurpassed qualifications, experience, and certifications and have previous working experience including industry, Government or “Big Four” consulting firms and possess specific relevant experience navigating Federal compliance.